 Your retirement plan provides a powerful savings vehicle for when you will need it most, at retirement.
 It’s important to note that not all retirement plans allow for loans.
 Since a 401(k) loan doesn’t really have a lender, you’re withdrawing money from your own account on a tax-free basis and repaying the loan to your 401(k) account together with the interest rate applied (prime interest rate plus 1%).
 The interest rate charge in essence repays your account for potential growth on the money you withdrew.

 There is typically a minimum loan amount you may take, based on your needs, which is 50% of your vested account balance but not to exceed $50,000.
-Vesting refers to the portion of your account balance you fully own.
+Vesting refers to the portion of the account balance you fully own.
 The dollars you contribute from payroll are always 100% vested and any employer money contributed may be subject to an annual vesting schedule; the longer you’re with your employer, the great portion of the dollars they contributed you get to keep.

 The minimum loan amount is typically $1,000 so you’d need to be 100% vested in $2,000.
 For a general loan, the max you can withdraw is $5,000 payable within five years.
 A loan for the purchase of your principal residence can be made for up to $50,000 (you’d need a vested account balance of $100,000) and you’ll be allowed a great repayment period.